LOOSE-LIPS/loose-lips-2.0/src/routes/blog/kortzers-sunday-jams-oasis-champagne-supernova/index.md

 banner:
   - imported/kortzers-sunday-jams-oasis-champagne-supernova/image822.jpeg
 description: >-
-  After a brief hiatus from Sunday Jams I&#39;m back on a what is a very special Sunday.
-City have won the league back to back years, and therefore I feel it is only right to serenade this week&#39;s Sunday with a Mancunian anthem, Champagne Supernova.
+  After a brief hiatus from Sunday Jams I;m back on a what is a very special Sunday.
+City have won the league back to back years, and therefore I feel it is only right to serenade this week;s Sunday with a Mancunian anthem, Champagne Supernova.
 The track itself definitely fits a sabbath and this one [...]Read More...
 published: true